SetVenue Adult Production Policy

 8.4(b) Statutory NCMEC Reporting Trigger

 Separately, SetVenue will report to the National Center for Missing & Exploited Children (NCMEC) CyberTipline any allegation, complaint, or evidence that comes to SetVenue's attention from which there is an apparent violation of 18 U.S.C. §§ 2251, 2251A, 2252, 2252A, 2252B, or 2260 involving any property listed on the Platform, within the time frame required by 18 U.S.C. § 2258A.
 The statutory reporting trigger is "apparent violation," which is lower than the "credible allegation" trigger for internal suspension; SetVenue intends to satisfy the lower statutory trigger in all cases.
 SetVenue claims the limited safe harbor of 18 U.S.C. § 2258B for good-faith reporters.
-SetVenue may make voluntary disclosures of subscriber information and content to NCMEC and law enforcement pursuant to 18 U.S.C. § 2702(b)(6) without subpoena, court order, or user notice.
+SetVenue may make voluntary disclosures of subscriber information and content to NCMEC pursuant to 18 U.S.C. § 2702(b)(6), and to law enforcement where permitted by 18 U.S.C. § 2702(b)(7)–(b)(8) (contents inadvertently obtained that appear to pertain to the commission of a crime, and emergencies involving danger of death or serious physical injury), in each case without subpoena, court order, or user notice.

 Law-enforcement cooperation and data-sharing is governed by the Privacy Policy § 4.3 (For Legal, Safety, and Compliance Reasons), which is incorporated here by reference.
 If the Privacy Policy is renumbered, the controlling reference is the section then in effect addressing data sharing with law enforcement and government, by whatever section number it bears.